You can't see me: Super-Eddington growth hindering X-ray detection in high-z broad-line active galactic nuclei: Methods

 where $f_{\rm Edd}=\dot{M}_{\rm BH}c^2/L_{\rm Edd}$, $\dot{M}_{\rm BH}$ is the MBH accretion rate, $c$ is the speed of light, $L_{\rm Edd}=1.26\times 10^{38}(M_{\rm BH}/{\msun})\rm\, erg\, s^{-1}$ is the Eddington luminosity, and $M_{\rm BH}$ is the BH mass.

-We then build a library of AGN spectra using the \textit{agnslim} model \citep{Kubota2019} in \textsc{xspec}, as a function of the BH mass $M_{\rm BH}$, the MBH spin $a_\bullet$, and the thin-disc Eddington ratio $f_{\rm Edd, thin}=\eta_{\rm thin}(a_\bullet)\dot{M}_{\rm BH}c^2/L_{\rm Edd} = \eta_{\rm thin}(a_\bullet)f_{\rm Edd}$, with $\eta_{\rm thin}(a_\bullet)$ the spin-dependent radiative efficiency for a \citet{shakura1973} accretion disc.
+We then built a library of AGN spectra using the \textit{agnslim} model \citep{Kubota2019} in \textsc{xspec}, as a function of the BH mass $M_{\rm BH}$, the MBH spin $a_\bullet$, and the thin-disc Eddington ratio $f_{\rm Edd, thin}=\eta_{\rm thin}(a_\bullet)\dot{M}_{\rm BH}c^2/L_{\rm Edd} = \eta_{\rm thin}(a_\bullet)f_{\rm Edd}$, with $\eta_{\rm thin}(a_\bullet)$ the spin-dependent radiative efficiency for a \citet{shakura1973} accretion disc.
 Unlike in our previous work, in which the other parameters of the \textit{agnslim} model were left at their default values, here we also include variations in the slope (\textit{Gamma\_hot}) and effective electron temperature (\textit{kTe\_hot}) of the hot Comptonisation region of the model, with \textit{Gamma\_hot} in the range 2–8 and \textit{kTe\_hot} in the range 30–200~keV.

-We sample 7,500 different combinations, with 25 logarithmically spaced BH masses between $10^5$ and $10^{10}\,\msun$, 30 logarithmically spaced values of $f_{\rm Edd,thin}$ in the range $10^{-3}$--$10^3$, and 10 linearly spaced values of $a_\bullet$ between 0 and 0.998.
+We sampled 7,500 different combinations, with 25 logarithmically spaced BH masses between $10^5$ and $10^{10}\,\msun$, 30 logarithmically spaced values of $f_{\rm Edd,thin}$ in the range $10^{-3}$--$10^3$, and 10 linearly spaced values of $a_\bullet$ between 0 and 0.998.
 Each spectrum covers the energy range $0.01$~eV--$200$~keV, corresponding to a wavelength range $1.2$\,\AA\--$24.8\,\mu$m, in 40,000 logarithmically spaced bins.
-After the spectra have been generated, for each combination we tabulate the bolometric luminosity $L_{\rm bol}$, the rest-frame X-ray luminosity in the 2–10~keV band, $L_{\rm 2-10}$, and the corresponding observer-frame luminosity $L_{\rm X}$ in the 0.5–5~keV band observable by \textit{Chandra}, considering 30 redshift bins between $z=4$ and $z=7$, in addition to the quantities employed in \citetalias{Lupi2024}.
-For consistency with \citet{Kubota2019}, we normalise the bolometric luminosity of each spectrum to the value estimated from the numerical integration of the slim-disc solution by \citet{Sadowski2011}.
-With these tables, we construct a multidimensional interpolation that is used in the likelihood evaluation.
+After the spectra have been generated, for each combination we tabulated the bolometric luminosity, $L_{\rm bol}$, the rest-frame X-ray luminosity in the 2–10~keV band, $L_{\rm 2-10}$, and the corresponding observer-frame luminosity, $L_{\rm X}$, in the 0.5–5~keV band observable by \textit{Chandra}, considering 30 redshift bins between $z=4$ and $z=7$, in addition to the quantities employed in \citetalias{Lupi2024}.
+For consistency with \citet{Kubota2019}, we normalised the bolometric luminosity of each spectrum to the value estimated from the numerical integration of the slim-disc solution by \citet{Sadowski2011}.
+With these tables, we constructed a multidimensional interpolation that was used in the likelihood evaluation.